charlieb954/mortgagepy/README.md

 including captial repayments, total cost of ownership and single month interest.

-**NOTE: This repository is still in development and the primary purpose is to understand good python packaging practices.
-The maths is not guaranteed, any contributions would be greatly appreciated!**
+**NOTE: This repository is still in development and the primary purpose is to understand good python packaging practices.**

 ## Installation